CDCgov/PyRenew/model/docs/pyrenew_demo.md

            0, 0, 0, 0, 0, 1, 0, 0, 0], dtype=int32))

-Visualizations of the single model output show (top) infections over the 30 time steps, (middle) hospitalizations over the 30 time steps, and (bottom)
+Visualizations of the single model output show (top) infections over the 30 time steps, (middle) hospital admissions over the 30 time steps, and (bottom)

 ``` python